pathunstrom/makinggames/pytennessee-2019/08-state-sprites.md

 selected.

-This pattern is pretty common in Pygame, often with an included `update` method (we don't need it for squares in tic-tac-toe so it isn't here.)
+This pattern is pretty common in Pygame, often with an included `update` method (which aren't needed for squares in tic-tac-toe, so not in our example.)

     EXTRA CREDIT: Update Pattern